-- (e) Sponsorship and advertisements programs attached can be provided by the Council.
-The levels and benefits of the sponsorship and the advertising rates may be determined by the Executive Committee and announced via the WCI newsletter and website.
+- (e) Sponsorship and advertisements programs can be provided by the Council.
+The levels and benefits of the sponsorship and the advertising rates may be determined by the Executive Committee and announced via the WCI Newsletter and Website.

 - (f) Contributors to the funds of the Council shall be acknowledged in an appropriate way and carry such privileges as may be determined by the Executive Committee.
 The contributors will be classified into 1) Bronze member, 2) Silver member, 3) Gold member, based on the amount of contributions as follows:

 WCI Sponsorship Program : WCI solicits for sponsorship and provides the sponsor with various benefits as follows: